Myopia: Signs and symptoms

-A near-sighted individual can see clearly out to a certain distance (the far point of the eye), but objects placed beyond this distance appear blurred.
+A person with myopia can see clearly out to a certain distance (the far point of the eye), but objects placed beyond this distance appear blurred.
 If the extent of the myopia is great enough, even standard reading distances can be affected.
 Upon routine examination of the eyes, the vast majority of myopic eyes appear structurally identical to nonmyopic eyes.

 Onset is often in school children, with worsening between the ages of 8 and 15.

+Myopic individuals have larger pupils than far-sighted (hypermetropic) and emmetropic individuals, likely due to requiring less accommodation (which results in pupil constriction).

 Causes

-The underlying cause is believed to be a combination of genetic and environmental factors.
+The underlying cause of myopia is believed to be a combination of genetic and environmental factors.
 Risk factors include doing work that involves focusing on close objects, greater time spent indoors, urbanization, and a family history of the condition.
 It is also associated with a high socioeconomic class and higher level of education.

 A 2012 review could not find strong evidence for any single cause, although many theories have been discredited.
 Twin studies indicate that at least some genetic factors are involved.
 Myopia has been increasing rapidly throughout the developed world, suggesting environmental factors are involved.

-A single-author literature review in 2021 proposed that myopia is the result of corrective lenses interfering with emmetropization.
+The role of corrective lenses interfering with emmetropization has also been suggested.